matrix-org/synapse/README.rst

   (it should be ``_matrix._tcp.<server_name>``), and that the port and hostname it specifies are reachable from outside your network.

+..
+TODO: add a note about forgetting ``nocanon`` on a reverse-proxy config

 Running a Demo Federation of Synapses
 -------------------------------------